zaphyr-org/documentation/repositories/2.x/utils.md

 #### prepend

 Prepends content to a given file.
-If the file does not exist it will be created.
+If the file does not exist, it will be created.

 ```php
 Zaphyr\Utils\File::prepend(__FILE__, 'contents');